richardstartin/richardstartin.github.io/_posts/2022-12-18-jmc-hanging.md

 ---

 When you open a profile in JMC, it normally takes a few seconds, but there are some profiles that JMC struggles to load.
-This happens when a profile contains events which violate an assumption made in JMC's parser: events on the same thread are almost always disjoint in that their durations.
+This happens when a profile contains events which violate an assumption made in JMC's parser: events on the same thread are almost always disjoint in their durations.
 When JMC parses a JFR file, it splits the events of the same type emitted on the same thread into lanes so that events within a lane are disjoint.
 JMC can handle overlapping events, but assumes this essentially never happens, and exhibits quadratic scaling when events overlap.